ianthehenry/pat/README.md

 - `(@ foo)` is spelled `(= foo)`
 - parens mean something completely different (see "operator patterns" below)

+`pat/match` is a bit more powerful than the built-in `match`, supporting pattern alternatives (with `or`) and pattern aliases (with `and`), making it just as expressive as patterns in OCaml or Haskell.

 # Symbol patterns

 Symbols match any values, and bind that value.